 During our waiting, the hard was only the beginning.

 The moment we brought her home, the hardest year of our marriage began.
 We had so many arguments.
 So many moments of walking away, feeling like we could never agree.
 Many of the nights were spent separated and not connected.
 We were tired of the stress.
-We were tired of our situation.
-We were tired of fighting.
+And, we were tired of our situation.
+Indeed, we were tired of fighting.
 We were physically, emotionally, and spiritually exhausted.

-If you are in a season of hard with your marriage, don’t wait it to break apart before finding help.
-If it feels fragile now, find help.
-If anything, I want to encourage you with these truths I needed during our season of a fragile marriage.
+If you are in a season of hard with your marriage, don’t wait for it to break apart before finding help.
+And, if it feels fragile now, find help.
+In addition, I want to encourage you with these truths I needed during our season of a fragile marriage.

 1.)
 Don’t Give Up.
 Keep moving forward, making the choice to love each other.
 Even if its just one day at a time, don’t give up.
 Your marriage and family are worth just one more day.